astronomer/docs/astro/connectivity.md

 Each Cluster runs in a dedicated VPC.
 To set up private connectivity between the Astro VPC and a target VPC, you can set up a VPC peering connection.
 Peered VPCs provide additional security by ensuring private connectivity, reduced network transit costs, and simplified network layouts.

-To create a VPC peering connection between a Cluster's VPC and a target VPC, open a support ticket with Astronomer and provide the following information about your Cluster:
+To create a VPC peering connection between a Cluster's VPC and a target VPC, open a support ticket with Astronomer and provide the following information:

 - Name of your Cluster
-- AWS account
+- AWS account for the target VPC
-- AWS Region
+- AWS Region for the target VPC
+- VPC ID of the target VPC
-- VPC CIDR
+- CIDR of the target VPC

 In response, Astronomer will initiate a peering request.
 This peering request must be accepted by the owner of the target VPC.